EpicEricEE/typst-plugins/droplet/src/droplet.typ

 // - hanging-indent: The indent of lines after the first line.
 // - overhang: The amount by which the first letter should overhang into the
 //             margin.
 Ratios are relative to the width of the first letter.
+// - depth: The minimum space below the first letter.
+Can be given as the
+//          number of lines (integer) or as a length.
 // - transform: A function to be applied to the first letter.
 // - text-args: Named arguments to be passed to the underlying text element.
 // - body: The content to be shown.